zhangyiren/piaoyu-golang-version/README.md

 As it becom more and more popular these years , many projects were writen in golang but many of them rely on frameworks. in fact there is no need to use it .in this project , you will see the convenience and high-performance using native go to build project is also a better choice.

+notice: This project contains only the necessary presentation functionality.

 ## installation
 This document is for the latest go 1.10 release and later.